-He is a moderate shedder and will need his coat brushing once or twice a week.
+Labradors are moderate to heavy shedders.
+Their coats will need brushing once or twice a week.
 He will require a bath every 6 weeks or so to keep him smelling fresh from all that mud and lake water that he loves so much!

 Breeders and Puppy Prices

-The average cost of a Labrador Retriever puppy ranges from $850 and up from a reputable breeder.
+The average cost of a Labrador Retriever puppy ranges from $900 and up from a reputable breeder.
 Because the Silver Labrador Retriever is rarer, you can expect to pay more as the demand for him is considerably higher.
-From looking at reputable breeder websites, the cost of a Silver Labrador is, on average, between $1,250 and $1,500.
+From looking at reputable breeder websites, the cost is, on average, between $1,250 and $1,500.

 Buying your pup from a reputable breeder will not only ensure that you are paying the right price for pup, but it will also ensure that you are getting a healthy pooch that has had the best start to life.

 Should I Get a Silver Labrador?

-If you aren’t going to enter him for competition, or you are prepared for this, then there are some other things to note.
+Once you’ve answered the competition question, then there are some other things to note.
 Firstly, many anti-silver campaigners suggest that inbreeding has caused serious health issues.
-However, there is no evidence for this claim, so until there is, don’t let this put you off.
-He has the same health issues as any other standard Labrador, with the one added potential alopecia issue.
-The silver gene pool is now big enough that reputable breeders will not breed siblings or other close relatives.
-Additionally, if his parents are healthy then there is a good chance that he will be healthy too.
+However, there is no evidence for this claim.
+Until there is, don’t let this put you off.
+He has the same health issues as any other standard Labrador.
+There is also an added potential alopecia issue.
+The silver gene pool is now big enough that reputable breeders will not breed siblings or close relatives.

-Secondly, many anti-silver campaigners also suggest that Silver Labrador breeders are simply in it for the money, and as such they do not care for the health of the breed.
+Secondly, many anti-silver campaigners also suggest that Silver Labrador breeders are simply in it for the money.
 Again, this is not true.
-If you buy your Silver Labrador from a reputable breeder who is registered with the AKC, then his parents must be health tested, and as such you know that the Silver Labrador you are buying has undergone the same health testing as, let’s say, a yellow AKC registered pup.
+If you buy your puppy from a reputable breeder who is registered with the AKC, then his parents must be health tested.
+This way you know that your puppy has undergone the same health testing as, let’s say, a yellow AKC registered pup.